Specialization preorder: Important properties

-On the other hand, the symmetry of specialization preorder is equivalent to the R0 separation axiom: x ≤ y if and only if x and y are topologically indistinguishable.
+On the other hand, the symmetry of the specialization preorder is equivalent to the R0 separation axiom: x ≤ y if and only if x and y are topologically indistinguishable.
 It follows that if the underlying topology is T1, then the specialization order is discrete, i.e. one has x ≤ y if and only if x = y.
 Hence, the specialization order is of little interest for T1 topologies, especially for all Hausdorff spaces.

 Any continuous function $f$ between two topological spaces is monotone with respect to the specialization preorders of these spaces: $x\le y$ implies $f(x)\le f(y).$ The converse, however, is not true in general.
 In the language of category theory, we then have a functor from the category of topological spaces to the category of preordered sets that assigns a topological space its specialization preorder.
 This functor has a left adjoint, which places the Alexandrov topology on a preordered set.

 There are spaces that are more specific than T0 spaces for which this order is interesting: the sober spaces.
 Their relationship to the specialization order is more subtle: